Honduras - GOAL Global Skip to content

 Honduras

-GOAL began operation in Latin America and the Caribbean when the organisation launched an emergency response to Hurricane Mitch in 1998.
+GOAL began operating in Latin America and the Caribbean in response to Hurricane Mitch in 1998.
 In the following years, GOAL implemented a relief and recovery programme focused on the most impacted country in the region, Honduras.

-In 2024, programme delivery is focused on crisis response and disaster risk reduction, as well as WASH, health, and livelihoods resilience.
+In 2024, programme delivery was focused on crisis response and disaster risk reduction, as well as WASH, health, and livelihoods resilience.

 What we do in Honduras